 Below are a few interesting news items from the weekly Bulletins for next four weeks.
 To download the full version of our latest Bulletin, please go to our Bulletin page.
 Thank you.

-THOUGHT for the Second Sunday of Advent Year C
+THOUGHT for the FIFTH Sunday of the Year

 JOURNEY OF FAITH We continue the Journey of Faith meetings each Friday at 6.30pm Who will you encourage to come and see what being a Catholic Christian means?
 Or come for a renewal of faith?
 Or seek Baptism and/or Confirmation?